-$AX(s,c), I(s,c,x), J(s,c,x,y), H(v,s,c,x) \land CBAP(v,s,c,y,y') \vdash \exists x'.WV(v,s,c,y',x')$
+$$AX(s,c), I(s,c,x), J(s,c,x,y), H(v,s,c,x) \land CBAP(v,s,c,y,y') \vdash \exists x'.WV(v,s,c,y',x')$$

 We have detailed the verification conditions that are produced by the Rodin platform and that must be proven by the proof tool.
+In fact, it is important to have in mind how the proof obligations are generated and what they do mean.

-0.4.3.3.
+1.4.3.3.
 Additional proof obligations

 The verification conditions are completed by the conditions associated with the events convergent or anticipated.
-Simply add the invariant J(s, c, s, y) and we assume that H(v, s, c, y) is the guard of the concrete event c.
+Simply add the invariant J(s,c,s,y) and we assume that H(v,s,c,y) is the guard of the concrete event c.